wp-plugins/dynamic-headers/readme.txt

 3. The Dynamic Header box on the post/page editing page.

 == Changelog ==

+= 3.5.3 =
+* Removed all donation references due to Paypal concerns

 = 3.5.2 =
 * Minor fixes, readme changes to announce TwentyTen Weaver theme support and new support policy.